JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 I want to be very clear in this blog post that there are no hard feelings.
 I don't "blame" the TypeScript team for taking a while to get to it.
 Most of my issues and pull requests to TypeScript are reviewed relatively quickly.
-This one was a sharp outlier.
+This one was an outlier.

 See [Why Open Source Pull Requests Can Take A While](https://blog.joshuakgoldberg.com/open-source-pull-request-timing) for a context on why some pull requests take a while.